ihorizonsr/docker-basics/README.md

 > #### Images
 > Images are nothing but a read-only binary template that can build containers.
 They also contain metadata that describe the container’s capabilities and needs.
 Images are used to store and ship applications.
 An image can be used on its own to build a container or customized to add additional elements to extend the current configuration.
 >
-> You can share the container images across teams within an enterprise with the help of a private container registry, or share it with the world using a public registry like Docker Hub.
+> We can share the container images across teams within an enterprise with the help of a private container registry, or share it with the world using a public registry like Docker Hub.
 Images are the core element of the Docker experience as they enable collaboration between developers in a way that was not possible before

 > #### Containers
 > Containers are sort of encapsulated environments in which you run applications.
 Container is defined by the image and any additional configuration options provided on starting the container, including and not limited to the network connections and storage options.
 Containers only have access to resources that are defined in the image, unless additional access is defined when building the image into a container.
 >
-> You can also create a new image based on the current state of a container.
+> We can also create a new image based on the current state of a container.
 Since containers are much smaller than VMs, they can be spun in a matter of seconds, and result in much better server density

 > #### Networks
 > Docker networking is a passage through which all the isolated container communicate.
 There are mainly five network drivers in docker:

 > - **Bridge:** It is the default network driver for a container.
-You use this network when your application is running on standalone containers, i.e. multiple containers communicating with the same docker host.
+We use this network when our application is running on standalone containers, i.e. multiple containers communicating with the same docker host.

 > - **Host:** This driver removes the network isolation between docker containers and docker host.
-You can use it when you don’t need any network isolation between host and container.
+We can use it when we don’t need any network isolation between host and container.

 > - **Overlay:** This network enables swarm services to communicate with each other.
-You use it when you want the containers to run on different Docker hosts or when you want to form swarm services by multiple applications.
+We use it when we want the containers to run on different Docker hosts or when we want to form swarm services by multiple applications.

 > - **None:** This driver disables all the networking.

 > - **macvlan:** This driver assigns mac address to containers to make them look like physical devices.
 It routes the traffic between containers through their mac addresses.
-You use this network when you want the containers to look like a physical device, for example, while migrating a VM setup.
+We use this network when we want the containers to look like a physical device, for example, while migrating a VM setup.

 > ### Storage
-> You can store data within the writable layer of a container but it requires a storage driver.
+> We can store data within the writable layer of a container but it requires a storage driver.
 Being non-persistent, it perishes whenever the container is not running.
 Moreover, it is not easy to transfer this data.
 With respect to persistent storage, Docker offers four options:

 > - **Data Volumes:** They provide the ability to create persistent storage, with the ability to rename volumes, list volumes, and also list the container that is associated with the volume.
 Data Volumes are placed on the host file system, outside the containers copy on write mechanism and are fairly efficient.